A Complete List of Inexpensive Virtual Worship Tech Tools

 We would like to put an emphasis on repeat giving.
 In our decades of work with tens of thousands of churches, we found that to be the best financial stewardship tool available to churches.
 And it’s not just us, according to Philanthropy Daily News, monthly givers donate 440% more over their lifetimes than one-time donors.
 The other key advantage besides increasing donations is that automatic giving helps make weekly or monthly donations consistent, erasing odd spikes and lulls in gifts and making it easier to budget.

-Here are just a few low-cost tools to help you encourage automatic giving.
+Here are just a few low-cost, worship tech tools to help you encourage automatic giving.

 17. Mobile App—When giving is easy, members donate more often.
 With a mobile app, your members can give within a minute through their smartphone wherever they are.
 It also allows givers to make recurring gifts.